ChadLMitchell/JobyFirst/Support Files/Ideas.md

         All planes start in a queue of planes to fly next so they could have a delay, but for now assume the delay is 0.
     Seconds is fine enough ressolution for this simulation so the clock can do seconds allowing mostly integer arithmetic.

+Ran into a problem with ChargerQueue.
+The others are able to handle changes in the sorted Vector of eventHandlers, but if we add something to the Charger Queue, it may need to be resorted.
+Eventually we added an option to force a full resort of the eventHandlers.
+There cannot be more than the count of planes so it should not cost too much to resort.